 Because these requirements are so important to the full complement of liberal arts coursework that students will take, the Committee on Instruction (COI) relies on two advisory committees to oversee these requirements: the Committee on the Global Core and the Committee on Science Instruction.
-If you would like for your new course considered by either committee, please follow these directions.
+If you would like for your new course considered by either committee, please follow the relevant directions noted below.

 The Global Core Requirement